Vision Australia

-Vision Australia is a not-for-profit organisation and Australia's largest provider of services for people with blindness and low vision.
+Vision Australia is a not-for-profit organisation that acts as Australia's largest provider of services for blind or low vision people.

 Background

-Vision Australia was created in 2004 through the merger of 4 smaller blindness organisations: the Royal Victorian Institute for the Blind (RVIB), Vision Australia Foundation (VAF), The Royal Blind Society (RBS), and The National Information Library Service (NILS).
-At the time Bills needed to be passed through the parliaments of Victoria and New South Wales for this to occur.
-In 2006 the organisation was further expanded with the merger of the Royal Blind Foundation Queensland.
-This merger gave it acsess across the eastern states of Australia.
+Vision Australia was created in 2004 through the merger of the Royal Blind Society (RBS), the Royal Victorian Institute for the Blind (RVIB), Vision Australia Foundation (VAF), and the National Information Library Services (NILS) in July 2004.
+At the time, legislation needed to be passed through the parliaments of Victoria and New South Wales for this to occur.
+In 2006, the organisation was further expanded with the merger of the Royal Blind Foundation Queensland.
+This merger enabled greater access to the organisation across Queensland.
+Additionally, 2007 saw Hear a Book, a producer of audio books in Tasmania, join Vision Australia in November 2007.
 In February 2008 it was announced that the Seeing Eye Dogs Australia (SEDA) would also merge with Vision Australia by the end of June 2008.
-The inclusion of guide dog services means that Vision Australia is able to provide all the services required by the blindness and low vision community.
+The inclusion of guide dog services meant that Vision Australia was now a national provider to the blindness and low vision community of assistive services.

 Facilities

-The Royal Victorian Institute for the Blind building was designed by architects Crouch and Wilson.
+The Royal Victorian Institute for the Blind (RVIB) was established in 1866 in Melbourne, Victoria, Australia.
+The original building, in its Gothic Revival style, was designed by architects Crouch and Wilson and completed in 1868.
+However, it was later demolished and a new building, Ormond Hall for the Blind named after its benefactor Francis Ormond, was built in 1891 based on designs procured by Nathaniel Billing & Son.
+Designed by J D McLean of the Public Works Department, the new building was extended in the following years leading to 1933.

 The Royal Victorian Institute of the Blind operated a school in Burwood from 1959 to 2009.

-Ormond Hall, built in 1891, was originally established as a music hall for the blind and is run by the Royal Victorian Institute for the Blind.
+The Ormond Hall wing was originally established as a music hall for the blind and is run by the Royal Victorian Institute for the Blind.